Amoralpa11/SBI-project/README.md

 Once the recursive function has finished we are able to build the macro-complex/es obtained from the identifiers at the final nodes of the recursive tree.
-This enables us to work only with one structure throughout the entire thus minimizing the memory usage of the computer.
+This enables us to work only with one structure to wich we add and remove chains every time we move up/down the tree, therefore, minimizing the memory usage of the computer.

-If we find a pair of exclusive interactions we should keep an individual thread for the two possible interactions and either return all the produced complexes or just the ones that meets the user specifications if set.
+Lastly, we optimize the model using **modeler conjugate gradient**.
+This function tweeks the sidechains so as to minimize the overall energy of the macro-complex.

 ### Evaluation